Quick Start

 qwen_client = OllamaClient(qwen_vl)

-# Define a VLM component (A component represents a node with a particular functionality)
+# Define a VLM component (a node with a particular functionality)

 vlm = VLM(